dinaypatil-web/smartfinhub/docs/prd.md

 - Primary color: Deep blue (#1E3A8A) conveying trust and financial stability
 - Secondary color: Emerald green (#10B981) for positive balances and income indicators
 - Accent color: Amber (#F59E0B) for alerts and important notifications
-- Negative indicator: Coral red (#EF4444) for liabilities and overspending
-- AI Insights color: Purple (#8B5CF6) for AI-generated recommendations and insights
+- Negative indicator: Coral red (#EF4444) for liabilities and overspending\n- AI Insights color: Purple (#8B5CF6) for AI-generated recommendations and insights

 ### 3.2 Visual Details
 - Card-based layout with subtle drop shadows for depth